Books Beyond Boundaries

 Tips for reading with your autistic child:

-Find books that have lots of repetition.
+• Find books that have lots of repetition.
 Encourge your child to repeat the highly repetitve words or phrases.
 Again, be silly, have fun and involve siblings whenever possible.
+Strengthen that sibling relationship in all the ways you can.
+It's the longest relationship your autistic child will have.

-Find books that have buttons your child can press that have sounds.
-The more interactive the story time, the more fun and engaged your child will be during your time together.
+• Find books that have sound buttons your child can press.
+The more interactive story time is, the more fun and engaged your child will be during your time together.